Dual-Encoders for Extreme Multi-Label Classification: Introduction

 \section{Introduction}

 Dual-encoder (DE) models have been highly successful in dense retrieval tasks for open-domain question answering (openQA) systems~\citep{Lee:2019, karpukhin2020dpr, qu2021rocketqa}, where they efficiently retrieve relevant passages or documents from a large corpus given a user's query.
-These models excel at leveraging their learned representations to identify and rank pertinent documents, by mapping both queries and documents into a shared embedding space, enabling efficient and effective retrieval using {\em fast similarity search methods}~\citep{Guo:2020ScaNN, Johnson:2021FAISS}.
-So far, DE models have been primarily explored in the zero-shot and the few-shot scenarios, where the models are required to {\em generalize} and retrieve relevant documents even though they might not have appeared in the training set.
+These models map both queries and documents into a shared embedding space, enabling efficient retrieval using {\em fast similarity search methods}~\citep{Guo:2020ScaNN, Johnson:2021FAISS}.
+Notably, openQA benchmarks are often characterized by multi-class (most queries are tagged with a single positive document) and limited (each document in the corpus has zero or very few tagged queries i.e. \textit{zero/few-shot scenario}) training data.
+On these benchmarks, models are required to {\em generalize} and retrieve relevant documents even though they might not have appeared in the training set.

-An important retrieval scenario that frequently arises in real-world applications such as search engines~\citep{Mitra:2018Now} and recommendation systems~\citep{covington2016yt,Zhang:2019Survey} is where we want to perform retrieval for documents/items from a large collection based on a significant number of seen examples per document/item, i.e., a \textit{many-shot scenario}.
-Such tasks are often formulated as extreme multi-label classification (XMC) task, where each document/item to be retrieved is considered as a separate label~\citep{Bhatia16}.
+Another important retrieval scenario that frequently arises in real-world applications such as search engines~\citep{Mitra:2018Now} and recommendation systems~\citep{covington2016yt,Zhang:2019Survey} is where we want to perform retrieval for multiple documents/items from a large collection based on a significant number of seen examples per document/item, i.e., a \textit{many-shot scenario}.
+Such tasks are often formulated as extreme multi-label classification (XMC) tasks, where each document/item to be retrieved is considered as a separate label~\citep{Bhatia16}.
+XMC also appears in other emerging applications such as retrieval augmented generation (RAG)~\citep{lewis2020retrieval}.
+In particular, when multiple documents can potentially contain the desired answer, the retrieval task in RAG closely aligns with an XMC problem.
 Typically, XMC algorithms need to both ``memorize'' and ``generalize''.
 That is, for each label they need to memorize the type of queries that are relevant; e.g., for a product to product recommendation scenario, the algorithm should memorize which products can lead to click on a particular product using the provided product-product co-click data.
 At the same time, the algorithm should generalize on unseen queries.